BruceChanJianLe/drlnd-reacher-project2/README.md

 **Aim**
 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

+**State Space**
+The state space is 33 which are variables corresponding to position, rotation, velocity, and angular velocities of the arm.

+**Action Space**
+The action space is 4 which are torques that applies to the arm's two joints.
+Each entry in the action vector is a number between [-1, 1].

 ## Getting Started

 Please make sure `python3.6` is installed in your conda environment.
 And run the install script.